Kirk Cousins Player Prop Bets for NFL Week 17 | Minnesota vs. Green Bay 1/2/2022

 Matchup vs. Green Bay

-- In eight matchups against the Packers, Cousins averaged 281.8 passing yards per game, 18.3 yards above his over/under for Sunday.
+- Cousins' 281.8 passing yards per game in eight matchups against the Packers are 22.3 more yards than his over/under in Sunday's game.

-- Cousins threw a touchdown pass in all of those matchups against the Packers, with multiple TD passes in five games.
+- Cousins threw one touchdown pass in each of those matchups against the Packers, while throwing multiple TDs in five games.

 - Note: Cousins' stats vs. Packers date back to 2016.

-- The Packers have allowed 27 touchdowns through the air (1.8 per game).
+- The Packers have given up 27 touchdowns through the air (1.8 per game).
 They are 26th in the NFL in that category.

 Recent Performances